Editor’s note: ibVPN was bought by StrongVPN, so their own VPN service is therefore discontinued.

 A massive drawback, though, is the speed.
 Our EU tests weren’t terrible, but the US ones kinda were.

 The best VPN services we’ve reviewed don’t force users to sacrifice speed like this.

-Other major issues included the need to sign up for the Ultimate VPN plan to get full access to these wonderful features, along with the fact that you can’t use PayPal.
+A major issue, however, is the need to sign up for the Ultimate VPN plan to get full access to these wonderful features.